AmpersandTarski/documentation/the-language-ampersand/terms/semantics-in-algebra/relational-operators-in-algebra.md

 I_A;r\ =\ r\ \ \ \text{and}\ \ \ r;I_B\ =\ r
 $$

+## How to type relational operators in your script

+[This page](../../terms#notation-on-the-keyboard) shows how you can write these things in your Ampersand script.

 ## Other explanation

 Would you like a different explanation of the semantics of the relational operators?
 [Click here](../semantics-in-sets/relational-operators-in-set-theory.md) for an explanation in sets.
 [This page](../semantics-in-natural-language/relational-operators-in-natural-language.md) explains them in natural language.
 [This page](../semantics-in-logic/relational-operators.md) explains the relational operators in logic.